ComposableFi/composable/docs/docs/networks/picasso/token-transparency.md

 ### Composable Cosmos Allocation

-The multisig address `centauri12k2pyuylm9t7ugdvz67h9pg4gmmvhn5vmvgw48` holds 1,066,669,217.2 PICA for validator delegations to secure the Composable Cosmos chain.
+The multisig address `centauri12k2pyuylm9t7ugdvz67h9pg4gmmvhn5vmvgw48` holds 1,066,669,217.2 PICA.
+This was transferred from the Picasso treasury for the purpose of validator delegations during genesis to secure the Composable Cosmos chain.

 ### Hyperspace Relayer allocation